Funnyboy363/httpserver-in-node/readme.txt

 express.js is all about middleware. means incoming request is funneled through a bunch of functions.

 Request -> Middleware (next()) -> middleware (res.send()) -> response

+### notes for project

+type nodemon server.js in terminal to run